-NSW Treasury will only collect personal information for a lawful purpose which directly relates to our primary function as a NSW Government agency and for obtaining feedback about our services.
-NSW Treasury will not collect any more information than is necessary for it to fulfill these functions.
+Treasury will only collect personal information for a lawful purpose which directly relates to our primary function as a NSW Government agency and for obtaining feedback about our services.
+Treasury will not collect any more information than is necessary for it to fulfill these functions.

 Treasury will not disclose your personal information to anyone without your consent, unless legally required to do so.

-NSW Treasury does not have any responsibility for the privacy policies or practices of third party sites linked to the NSW Treasury site.
+Treasury does not have any responsibility for the privacy policies or practices of third party sites linked to the NSW Treasury website.

-NSW Treasury's privacy practices are regulated by the Privacy and Personal Information Protection Act 2019 (PPIP Act), the Commonwealth Privacy Act 1988, and Treasury's Privacy Management Plan and Guidelines (TPG22-34).
+NSW Treasury's privacy practices are regulated chiefly by the Privacy and Personal Information Act 1998 (NSW) (PPIP Act) and Treasury's Privacy Management Plan and Guidelines TIPP 5.19 (PMP).
+The PMP outlines Treasury’s Data Breach Policy and Internal Privacy Breach Response Plan.

 What is personal information?